|Rule 2||Name and Constitution|

 At least seven (7) days’ notice shall be given of a meeting under this Rule, together with an agenda of the business to be transacted at such meeting.

 Each Club shall be empowered to send two delegates to all SGMs.
 Each Club shall be entitled to one vote only.

-Any Club failing to be represented at an SGM shall be fined in accordance with the Fines Tariff.
+Any Club failing to be represented at a SGM shall be fined in accordance with the Fines Tariff.
 Officers of the Competition and Management Committee members shall be entitled to attend and vote at all SGMs.